Choosing a Telescope

 Don't blame your eyepieces for a poor image if your telescope is simply pointing out of a window; the difference in air temperature inside the room and outside causes turbulence which distorts the starlight.

-A telescope should have a smaller finderscope attached to its main tube.
-This is a low-magnification telescope used for aiming the main instrument.
+Finding objects in the sky using even the lowest magnification is amazingly difficult.
+So all telescopes need some sort of pointing device, known as a finder.
+The traditional finder is a smaller telescope attached to its main tube.
 A typical finder has a magnification of 6 and an aperture of 30 mm, described as 6 x 30.
 The cheaper instruments often have 5 x 24 finders, which invariably have stops in them restricting the working aperture to about 10 mm.
 They will help locate the brightest objects, but little else.

 There are a number of simple tests you can perform on equipment to test its quality.
 Tap the tube lightly.
 The image should take no more than three to five seconds to stop shaking.
 Some people hang a weight from the centre of the tripod to improve its stability and to damp down vibrations.